Tax Software for Expatriates

 Department of the Treasury

 Austin, TX 73301-0215

 If you are including estimated tax payments and are including Form 1040-ES, mail your return to:

 Charlotte, NC 28201-1300

-If you are going to mail your tax return by an IRS-approved private delivery service (FedEx, DHL and UPS), then you should use the IRS' street address:
+If you are going to mail your tax return by an IRS-approved private delivery service (FedEx, DHL, or UPS), use the IRS street address:

 Internal Revenue Submission Processing Center

 3651 South Interregional Highway 35